 Tip 2: Explain the significance and how it works.

 “Strategic financial management is all about managing the finances of a company under a sound strategy.
-It helps achieve the company’s goals and objectives while increasing profits, ROIs, and shareholder value.”
+It helps achieve its goals and objectives while increasing profits, ROIs, and shareholder value.”

 9. Describe Your Role as the Finance Team/Department Leader.

-Here, the interviewer wants to judge is you are capable of leading a team or a department.
+Here, the interviewer wants to judge if you can lead a team or a department.

 Tip 1: Your answer should demonstrate your team management and leadership skills.